Marcia's Musings: Heart Zings

 A young woman just entering her forties joined us.
 In training with Chrysa, she shared her heart’s deepest longing: to open a similar shop in a small village in central Greece that attracts tourists and locals wanting the bracing air in the forested higher elevations to accommodate their passion for hiking, biking, kayaking, and camping.
 The younger woman, recently divorced, decided to reconstitute with this decision, daring to dream of a life that had seemed beyond her reach.

 I bought a handmade woven cotton dress so exquisitely handmade that I couldn’t find the zipper.
 The fine cotton sheath with its decorative built-in belt of Greek symbols spun in blue and gold will be a staple in my wardrobe for years to come.
-Every time I slip it on, the spirit of these two women will be with me, and I surely will leave it to my daughter, who loves Greece nearly as much as I.
+Every time I slip it on, the spirit of these two women will be with me, and I surely will leave it to my daughter who loves Greece nearly as much as I.

 Two days later, ensconced in an eco-tourism village on Crete created by a female architect out of ancient materials reclaimed over decades, I chopped vegetables, wrapped grape leaves into dolma, and stuffed zucchini flowers with a filling so fragrant that I wished I could bottle it, I watched our nineteen retreatants laugh, share, experiment, and shift.
 Buoyed by morning yoga under the shady sails of the yoga shala, we mingled our breath with the sublime fresh air of Crete, each of us taking an internal journey for an hour.

+You don’t have to venture far from home to take yourself on a walk and encounter a reach journey.
+Visting the next town over can provide an equally rich opportunity, though I do value getting to see other countries, experience other cultures, and listen to other stories.
 Even now as we plan trips for 2025 – Mexico in March and a return to Greece in September – and look further ahead to 2026, I know this much will be the case: We always will build free time into our retreats so that we all can take ourselves for a walk to see what happens.
 Zing, our hearts will respond.